jlaire/dlx-cpp/README.md

 `dlx` can also solve generalized exact cover problems.
-The columns of the matrix should be sorted so that all secondary columns are on the left, before primary columns.
-The number of secondary columns can be given on the first line of input, right after the width of the matrix.
+The columns of the matrix should be sorted so that all secondary columns are on the left, before primary columns. [example/dlx](example/dlx) supports this, and the number of secondary columns can be given on the first line of input, right after the width of the matrix.
 It defaults to zero, i.e., a regular exact cover problem.

 A very trivial example: